microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 [https://www.epochconverter.com/](https://www.epochconverter.com/)

-Here the value is 1590759984779 so the date is Friday 29 May 2020 13:46:24.779 which is exactly the `createDate` value : "2020-05-29T13:46:24.779Z"
+Here the value is 1590759984779 so the date is Friday 29 May 2020 13:46:24.779 which is exactly the `createDate` value : "2020-05-29T13:46:24.779Z".

 * `"updateDate"`

-The `updateDate` gives the time that the data was updated.
-Here the data has not been updated, so the `updateDate` is the same as the `createDate`
+UpdateDate is an ISO 8601 date/time stamp in the YYYY-MM-DDThh:mm:ss.sTZD pattern that represents the date/time of the data's last update in the Microshare®  system.
+If the data has not been updated, it will be the same as the createDate.

 * `"updaterId"`

-The `updaterId`notes which account updated the data.
-Here the data has not been updated, so the `updaterId` is the same as the `creatorId`
+The `updaterId`notes which user has last updated the data.
+If the data has not been updated, the `updaterId` will be the same as the `creatorId`.

 ##### B.2 Data